 The Irish Setter has a demure look, almost like a giant Cavalier King Charles Spaniel.
 It is also a carefree dog with a lot of attitude.
-They have a lot of energy and this can boil over if it is allowed to build up without release.
+They have a lot of energy and this can boil over if they are kept inside for too long.
 Exercise regularly or run the risk of antisocial behavior and excessive barking.

 7. Pembroke Welsh Corgi

 These very sociable dogs were originally used for herding and guarding cattle, and they are still utilized as working dogs to this day, proving highly effective in a good range of specialties.
 One of these specialties is as a family dog and the Pembroke Welsh Corgi is an affectionate breed that requires plenty of time and attention.